-This appendix provides a body of technical information for each of the WIPP shaft seal system materials identified in the text of the Compliance Submittal Design Report.
-This material specification characterizes each seal material, establishes why it will function adequately, states briefly how each component will be placed, and quantifies expected characteristics, particularly permeability, pertinent to a WIPP-specific shaft seal design.
-Each material is first described from an engineering viewpoint, then appropriate properties are summarized in tables and figures which emphasize permeability parameter distribution functions used in performance calculations.
-Materials are discussed beyond limits normally found in conventional construction specifications.
-Descriptive elements focus on stringent shaft seal system requirements that are vital to regulatory compliance demonstration.
-Information normally contained in an engineering performance specification is included because more than one construction method, or even a completely different material, may function adequately.
-Content that would eventually be included contractually in specifications for materials or specifications for workmanship are not included in detail.
-The goal of these specifications is to substantiate why materials used in this seal system design will limit fluid flow and thereby adequately limit releases of hazardous constituents from the WIPP site at the regulatory boundary.
+This appendix provides a body of technical information for each of the WIPP shaft seal system 2 materials identified in the text of the Compliance Submittal Design Report (Permit Attachment 3 G2).
+This material specification characterizes each seal material, establishes why it will function 4 adequately, states briefly how each component will be placed, and quantifies expected 5 characteristics, particularly permeability, pertinent to a WIPP-specific shaft seal design.
+Each 6 material is first described from an engineering viewpoint, then appropriate properties are 7 summarized in tables and figures which emphasize permeability parameter distribution functions 8 used in performance calculations.
+Materials are discussed beyond limits normally found in 9 conventional construction specifications.
+Descriptive elements focus on stringent shaft seal 10 system requirements that are vital to regulatory compliance demonstration.
+Information normally 11 contained in an engineering performance specification is included because more than one 12 construction method, or even a completely different material, may function adequately.
+Content 13 that would eventually be included contractually in specifications for materials or specifications 14 for workmanship are not included in detail.
+The goal of these specifications is to substantiate 15 why materials used in this seal system design will limit fluid flow and thereby adequately limit 16 releases of hazardous constituents from the WIPP site at the point of compliance defined in 17 Permit Part 5 and limit releases of radionuclides at the regulatory boundary.
+18 Figure G2A-1 is a schematic drawing of the proposed WIPP shaft sealing system.
+Design detail

-Figure A-1 is a schematic drawing of the proposed WIPP shaft sealing system.
-Design detail and other characteristics of the geologic, hydrologic and chemical setting are provided in the main body of the report, other appendices, and references.
-The four shafts will be entirely filled with dense materials possessing low permeability and other desirable engineering and economic attributes.
+19 and other characteristics of the geologic, hydrologic and chemical setting are provided in the 20 main body of Permit Attachment G2, other appendices, and references.
+The four shafts will be 21 entirely filled with dense materials possessing low permeability and other desirable engineering 22 and economic attributes.
 Seal materials include concrete, clay, asphalt, and compacted salt.
-Other construction and fill materials include cementitious grout and earthen fill.
-The level of detail included for each material, and the emphasis of detail, vary among the materials.
-Concrete, clay, and asphalt are common construction materials used extensively in hydrologic applications.
-Their descriptions will be rather complete, and performance expectations will be drawn from the literature and site-specific references.
-Portland cement concrete is the most common structural material being proposed for the WIPP shaft seal system and its use has a long history.
+23 Other construction and fill materials include cementitious grout and earthen fill.
+The level of 24 detail included for each material, and the emphasis of detail, vary among the materials.
+25 Concrete, clay, and asphalt are common construction materials used extensively in hydrologic 26 applications.
+Their descriptions will be rather complete, and performance expectations will be 27 drawn from the literature and site-specific references.
+Portland cement concrete is the most 28 common structural material being proposed for the WIPP shaft seal system and its use has a 29 long history.
 Considerable specific detail is provided for concrete because it is salt-saturated.
-Clay is used extensively in the seal system.
-Clay is often specified in industry as a construction material, and bentonitic clay has been widely specified as a low permeability liner for hazardous waste sites.
-Therefore, a considerable body of information is available for clay materials, particularly bentonite.
-Asphalt is a widely used paving and waterproofing material, so its specification here reflects industry practice.
-It has been used to seal shaft linings as a filler between the concrete and the surrounding rock, but has not been used as a full shaft seal component.
+30 Clay is used extensively in the seal system.
+Clay is often specified in industry as a construction 31 material, and bentonitic clay has been widely specified as a low permeability liner for hazardous 32 waste sites.
+Therefore, a considerable body of information is available for clay materials, 33 particularly bentonite.
+Asphalt is a widely used paving and waterproofing material, so its 34 specification here reflects industry practice.
+It has been used to seal shaft linings as a filler 35 between the concrete and the surrounding rock, but has not been used as a full shaft seal 36 component.
 Compaction and natural reconsolidation of crushed salt are uniquely applied here.
-Therefore, the crushed salt specification provides additional information on its constitutive behavior and sealing performance.
-Cementitious grout is also specified in some detail because it has been developed and tested for WIPP-specific applications and similar international waste programs.
+37 Therefore, the crushed salt specification provides additional information on its constitutive 38 behavior and sealing performance.
+Cementitious grout is also specified in some detail because 39 it has been developed and tested for WIPP-specific applications and similar international waste 40 41 programs.
 Earthen fill will be given only cursory specifications here because it has little impact on the shaft seal performance and placement to nominal standards is easily attained.
+42